jhavl/neo/index.md

 ---
-title: Manipulability Motion Control
+title: NEO
-description: A Purely-Reactive Manipulability-Maximising Motion Controller
+description: A Novel Expeditious Optimisation Algorithm for Reactive Motion Control of Manipulators
 ---

 ### _Jesse Haviland and Peter Corke_